 Cross coherence: The measure of correspondence between spectra of two signals.
 The Y-axis units are normalised to [0,1].
 The value of 1 means that this frequency component is very similar in both signals, the 0 means that there is no similarity.

-Cross gain: The measure of contribution of the signal1 frequency component in the cross spectrum of signal1 and signal2.
+Cross gain: The measure of the contribution of the signal1 frequency component in the cross spectrum of signal1 and signal2.
 Higher amplitude means that the first signal contributes more in the cross spectrum for that specific frequency.
-To take full advantage of this analysis you should perform both “signal1 cross gain signal2” and “signal2 cross gain signal1”.
+To take a full advantage of this analysis you should perform both “signal1 cross gain signal2” and “signal2 cross gain signal1” analysis.

 Phase shift: The phase shift between signal1 and signal2 on different frequencies.
-The Y-axis units are normalised to [-180,180] degrees.
+The Y-axis amplitude is normalised to [-180,180] degrees.

 Relative spectrum (dBr): The relative spectrum relation between two signals, calculated as 20*log (spectrum1/spectrum2).
 By using this function you can calculate the spectrum of the signal relative to some reference signal, for example, microphone input relative to microphone characteristics spectrum.

 Frequency Response Function (FRF): Also sometimes referred as a “transfer function” between the input and output.
-Expresses the frequency domain relationship between an input (x) and output (y).
-It is a complex function, so SIGVIEW allows for the calculation of its magnitude and phase.
+Expresses the frequency domain relationship between the input (x) and output (y).
+It is a complex function, so SIGVIEW allows for the calculation of its FRF magnitude and FRF phase.
 FRF magnitude is calculated as crossspectrum( input, output ) / autospectrum( input ).
-FRF phase is the same as Phase shift between input and output.
-FRF magnitude calculation uses Exponential window as its default windowing function (can be changed in the properties of a window).
+FRF phase is the simply calculated as a phase shift between input and output signals.
+FRF magnitude calculation uses Exponential window as its default windowing function (can be changed in the properties of a result window).